76429 - Transmissible Diseases of Marine Mammals

 Teaching methods

-The course is composed of 21 hours of theoretical lectures.
+The course includes 21 hours of theoretical lectures.
 The lectures take place in a classroom equipped with PCs and a video projector, primarily using PowerPoint slides.

 Assessment methods